mozilla-ai/agent-factory/README.md

 ```

 This will run the agent and save the agent trace as `agent_eval_trace.json` in the `generated_workflows/latest` directory.

+> [!NOTE]
+> The agent-factory has been instructed to set the `max_turns` (the max number of steps that the generated agent can take to complete the workflow) to 20.
+Please inspect the generated agent code and override this value if needed (if you see the generated agent run failing due to `AgentRunError` caused by `MaxTurnsExceeded`).

 ### 3. Generate Evaluation Case YAML